 It’s rocky roads and racial disputes in John G Avildsen’s Oscar winning underdog story

 The first thing that struck me while re-watching Rocky this past week was how authentic it all seemed.
 After all, the movie’s concept is essentially fantasy, a rags to riches tale that sees Sylvester Stallone’s gentle everyman conjure the heart to go fifteen rounds with undisputed champion of the world Apollo Creed, a glitz and glam thoroughbred who didn’t give “Rock” a fighting chance.
 The climactic, in-ring action may be a tad dated by today’s standards, but you feel every last blow based on our affection for the characters, and boxing is ultimately peripheral to a movie that thrives on its underdog narrative and sense of human spirit.
-It is somewhat ironic that the movie would go on to forge a decades-long, billion-dollar franchise.
+It is somewhat ironic that Rocky would go on to forge a decades-long, billion-dollar franchise.

 Rock would punch his way into the realms of blockbuster make believe as the saga dragged on, swinging like a wet and weary veteran looking for a final payday by the time Rocky V plunged the character to new depths with some hokey, bare-knuckle street fighting.
 In a transparently cheap move, the film’s finale would even echo the real-life relationship between high-profile boxing phenomenon Mike Tyson and corrupt promoter Don King, a thinly-veiled parody of King sent crashing onto the bonnet of a nearby car after threatening to sue.
 The difference between the fifth instalment and the original Rocky is enormous.
 It features the same against all odds story, but it resembles a dozen other late-80s Stallone vehicles that placed an emphasis on brawn over brains — most of which were handled much better by the way.
 By 1990, Rocky was just another commercial deadbeat struggling to make it through the first round.